 WCCH operates very efficiently.
 Our cost of caring for a child is about half the average cost of similar child-care throughout the tristate area.
 Over the years, numerous children have been accepted for placement even though they had little or no ability to pay.

-Our WCCH full-time staff includes: Joe Heins, Lee & Vivian Bracey, Dave & Kendra Smith and Hal & Carol Rogers.
+Our WCCH full-time staff includes: Joe Heins, Dave & Kendra Smith and Hal & Carol Rogers.
 Steve Heine, Andy Davis, and Deb Rhodes serve as part-time counselors; Pat Imhoff serves as part-time accountant.
 Their years of service, combined together, total many, many years of ministry experience at the Woodburn Christian Children’s Home.
 We are proud of our fine staff and ask our supporters to keep us often in your prayers.

 Joe Heins, MA Sociology | Executive Director